How to Get Mats out of Dog Hair - 5 Best Tools For Dematting Your Dog

 Groomer's Tip: Always use short strokes when dematting your dog.
 Do not pull through the mat as it can be very painful.

-2. Slicker Brush
+2. Long Pin Slicker Brush

 Mats are often found around the ears, below the neck, under the stomach, and along the back legs.
-A slicker brush is a great tool to locate the mats.
+A slicker brush is a great tool to locate and untangle the mats.
 Make sure the bristles don't touch your dog's skin to avoid irritation.
 You can also use the slicker brush at the end of a de-matting session to slowly and gently brush through any remaining tangles.

 The slicker brush is the number one dog brush recommended by vets to prevent matting in dogs.
 This type of brush is super effective, easy to use, and really comfortable to dogs.